Learn / Guides / A/B testing guide

 4. Evaluate integrations

-Your A/B testing software should integrate with your existing tech stack, which includes your website platform, CRM, and analytics tools.
+Your A/B testing software should integrate with your existing tech stack, which includes your website platform, CRM, and analytics tools (like Google Analytics).
 Choose a tool that integrates seamlessly with your existing tools to reduce disruptions and simplify data management.

 5. Check pricing and scalability